-It is interesting to note that eating the flesh of Christ and drinking His blood are not associated with seeing and entering the Kingdom of God; with Christ being formed in us, or with the Divine Seed, or with the mystery of the Gospel.
-Each of these has to do with being born again.
+It is interesting to note that eating the flesh of Christ and drinking His blood are not associated with seeing and entering the Kingdom of God, with Christ being formed in us, or with the Divine Seed, or with the mystery of the Gospel.
+Each of these concerns being born again.

-I understand this is sort of tricky and detailed, but I believe it will help us understand what is going on in our personality.
+I know this discussion is somewhat tricky and detailed, but I believe it will help us understand what is going on in our personality.

 The Lord Jesus Christ is the Tree of Life.
 Whoever partakes of Him is partaking of His flesh and blood.
 The flesh and blood of Christ are eternal resurrection life.

 He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes, I will give the right to eat from the tree of life, which is in the paradise of God.
 (Revelation 2:7)

 Whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
 (John 6:54)

 If Adam and Eve had eaten of the Tree of Life instead of the Tree of the Knowledge of Good and Evil, they would have gained immortality.
 They would have been living to the present day.
 Speaking of the Tree of Life, which is the Lord Jesus Christ:

 Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
 (Revelation 22:1,2)